 - It is recommended that faculty not teach a course during the term of the seminar given the time requirements of participation.

-For more Service-Learning information and to access the (forthcoming) Faculty Fellows Application for 2014, go to the IDC website.
+For more Service-Learning information and to access to the seminar application (forthcoming for summer 2015), go to the IDC website.

 Peter Mehl, Service-learning Faculty Liaison, Philosophy & Religion and Associate Dean, College of Liberal Arts (email@example.com)